 CPA marketing relies on convincing prospects you’ve got the expertise to handle their business.
 One way to build a reputation as an expert is with high-quality content.
 From blog posts and videos to infographics and white papers, creating and sharing content will help your accounting business attract more customers.
-You can start a blog on your website, guest blog on sites that your target customers visit, or even hire a freelance writer to handle your content creation.
+You can start a blog on your website, guest post on other websites that your target customers visit, or even hire a freelance writer to handle your content creation.

 What should your content cover?
 One good way to get ideas is by tapping into the top questions you get from clients or the biggest problems they have.
 Offer tips for solving those problems and share content that answers the questions (but also points out the ways your accounting firm can help).
 Be sure to include a call to action in each piece of content.
 Share the content you create on social media, your website, and via email to build word-of-mouth.